Stars use 4-goal 2nd to beat Avs, take 2-0 lead in series - WHIZ News

 Trailing 2-0 in the second period, Joe Pavelski and Radek Faksa revitalized the Stars by scoring in a 43-second span during a 5-on-3 advantage.

 Dallas was just getting started.
 Radulov knocked in the go-ahead goal when a shot bounced off a stick, into his chest and over Colorado goaltender Pavel Francouz.
-Esa Lindell then added another with 46 seconds remaining to make it 4-2.
+Esa Lindell then added another with 46 seconds remaining in the second when he knocked in a rebound to make it 4-2.

+Now that one the Avalanche wouldn’t mind a little more explanation.
+The officials took a look to make sure the puck wasn’t frozen by Francouz before Lindell poked it in — or if it even went in at all.
+The call on the ice was confirmed.

+“I don’t know how he sees the puck is across the line,” Avalanche captain Gabriel Landeskog said.
+“I don’t know how he points at the net.
+I think he realized pretty quickly he messed up.
+Once he starts watching the video replay, I think he realizes he just went off Esa Lindell’s reaction and pointed to the net. … Excited to see what the explanation will be.”

 MacKinnon also had an assist on Mikko Rantanen’s second-period goal.
 MacKinnon has a point in all 10 postseason games for Colorado, tying Joe Sakic (1996) and Marian Stastny (1982) for the franchise’s longest points streak to begin a postseason.